rdutta1999/SatelliteImaging-AmazonRainforest/README.md

 </pre>

-Here, we have used **Fastai**, and after creating an ImageDataBunch, we finetuned a pre-trained Resnet50 to perform the Multi-label classification task.
+Here, we have used **Fastai** (1.0.60), and after creating an ImageDataBunch, we finetuned a pre-trained Resnet50 to perform the Multi-label classification task.

 **Note:** The **trained_model.pkl** file has been uploaded using **Git-LFS**.